aiidalab/aiidalab-test-app-action/README.md

 The tests bundled with the action will test whether basic platform generic pages are accessible on selected browsers.

 To test a specific app, use the `action/checkout` action prior to using this action.
-This will mount the checked out app on the aiidalab instance under `/home/aiida/apps/app` and run some generic tests, e.g., whether the notebooks bundled with the app are accessible via app mode.
+This will mount the checked out app on the aiidalab instance under `/home/aiida/apps/app` or the endpoint specified via the ``name`` optin, and run some generic tests, e.g., whether the notebooks bundled with the app are accessible via app mode.

 # Implement app specific tests